Talkala logo

 • The original email stays reserved.
 Signing up again with the same email does not create a fresh replacement account.

-• Support or admin can review the closure and reopen the account when appropriate.
+• Talkala support can review the closure and reopen the account when appropriate.

 • Reopening restores access only.
 Released numbers and removed saved cards are not recreated automatically.

-• Permanent deletion is limited to truly empty test accounts with no meaningful product, billing, support, or provider-linked history.
+• Permanent deletion is limited to cases where the account has no meaningful product, billing, support, phone-number, or payment history.

 closed accountreopen accountaccount accesssupport